0x11DFE/Auto-Forwarder-Plugin/README.md

 2. Tap the three-dots menu (**⋮**) in the top-right corner.
 3. Select **Auto Forward...** from the menu.
 4. A dialog will appear.
 Enter the destination chat's ID, @username, or private `t.me/joinchat/...` link.
-5. Configure the options (like Copy/Header mode, content filters, and keyword filters).
+5. Configure the options, such as Copy/Header mode, content filters, keyword matching, and specific author whitelists.
 6. Tap **Set** to save the rule.

 ### Editing or Deleting a Rule